GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 the server each time you have made a modification.
 This probably is the main reason why it is such a fun to use Clojure for web development.
 Just load the modified files into leiningen [REPL](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#running-code) from your favorite Clojure IDE.
-But the REPL should run an App Engine development server to make your application to be able to process HTTP requests.
+But the REPL should run an *App Engine development server* to make your application to be able to process HTTP requests using App Engine facilities.

-Good news: appengine-magic can start App Engine development server for you at the default 8080 port with the following code:
+There are good news: you can start appengine-magic App Engine development server at the default 8080 port with the following code:

 ```clojure